Remote Access HIPAA Policy

 - Contractors and Vendors offering product support and other Business Associates with access to PHI.

 These users have varied access to PHI depending on the application or system supported and/or accessed.
 Appropriate Business Associate Agreements must be on file prior to allowing access, and all such access must be audited on a regular basis.

-To establish guidelines and define standards for remote access to BMVS information resources (networks, systems, applications, and data including but not limited to, electronic protected health information (ePHI) received, created, maintained or transmitted by the organization).
-Remote access is a privilege, and is granted only to remote users who have a defined need for such access, and who demonstrate compliance with BMVS established safeguards which protect the confidentiality, integrity, and availability of information resources.
+To establish guidelines and define standards for remote access to BMDS information resources (networks, systems, applications, and data including but not limited to, electronic protected health information (ePHI) received, created, maintained or transmitted by the organization).
+Remote access is a privilege, and is granted only to remote users who have a defined need for such access, and who demonstrate compliance with BMDS established safeguards which protect the confidentiality, integrity, and availability of information resources.

 - Gaining Remote Access